-HE subscriber having recently dis-

-Gin making Establishment IN GREENVILLE,

-To N. TYER, requests all those indebted to him to make early payment.
-From his long acquaintance with Mr. Tyer (who has for several years past been in his employ) he respectfully recommends his former customers to him, and is confident that all who may favor him with their custom will be satisfied.
+THE subscriber having recently dis-Gin making Establishment IN GREENVILLE, To N. TYER, requests all those indebted to him to make early payment.
+From has for several years past been in his employ) he respectfully recommends his former customers to him, and is confident that all who may favor him with their custom will be satisfied Henry Chamberlain.

-Henry Chamberlain.